david-beauchesne/ThesePhD/chapitre4/chap4.md

 Understanding how ecosystem state will be affected by global change requires a comprehensive understanding of how threats are distributed and interact in space and time, which in turn hinges on appropriate data tailored to multi-driver studies [@dafforn2016; @stock2018; @bowler2019].
 In the St. Lawrence, we found that few areas are free from cumulative exposure and that the whole Estuary, the Anticosti Gyre, and coastal southwestern Gulf are particularly exposed to cumulative drivers, especially close to urban areas.
 We also identified six geographically distinct areas that display similar cumulative exposure profiles; these reveal that coastal areas are particularly exposed to all types of drivers and that certain driver combinations are inherent to certain regions of the St. Lawrence.
 These results allow us to efficiently identify areas in need of heightened scrutiny from a science and management perspective.

-Through eDrivers, these observations will be iteratively improved toward an increasingly robust assessment of cumulative exposure and areas with similar cumulative exposure profiles as gaps in knowledge are addressed or approaches to describe drivers are refined.
+Through *eDrivers*, these observations will be iteratively improved toward an increasingly robust assessment of cumulative exposure and areas with similar cumulative exposure profiles as gaps in knowledge are addressed or approaches to describe drivers are refined.
 Arguably, the most meaningful benefit anticipated from *eDrivers* will be the gain in efficient access to comparable data-based knowledge on the exposure of ecosystems to multiple threats.
 This could pay quick scientific and management dividends by efficiently drawing on the knowledge and efforts of a wide range of contributors, by expanding avenues of scientific inquiry, by decreasing overall effort duplication and research costs, and by increasing research efficiency [@franzoni2014].

-Critically, eDrivers will allow the scientific and governmental communities to identify key knowledge gaps that will assist in prioritizing and optimizing research efforts.
+Critically, *eDrivers* will allow the scientific and governmental communities to identify key knowledge gaps that will assist in prioritizing and optimizing research efforts.
 Ultimately, we believe that *eDrivers* will operationalize evidence-based decision making by streamlining data management and research, allowing science output to be available and interpretable on a time scale relevant to management [see @sutherland2004; @reichman2011].
 The platform will thus greatly facilitate the application of broad scale, holistic research and management approaches such as marine spatial planning, ecosystem-based management, and strategic environmental assessments [*e.g.*, @rice2011; @halpern2015a; @jones2016].

 The next step will be the inclusion of other types of knowledge to our initiative.
 Our focus has been on a single element required for fully operational impact assessments.
 Data that provide knowledge on the exposure of ecosystems to drivers are called stressor-based indicators [@dube2001; @dube2003].
 These indicators efficiently identify potential local impacts and can be proactively linked to decision-making, yet assume complete knowledge of drivers and fail to diagnose impacts on valued components or non-additive effects.
 In contrast, effect-based indicators are direct measurements of valued components (*e.g.*, species abundance and biodiversity) and inherently capture the effects of multiple drivers [@dube2001; @dube2003].
 Whereas, effect-based indicators are considered superior to stressor-based indicators, they fail to ascribe observed effects to specific drivers.
 Stressor-based and effect-based indicators are, therefore, both required to diagnose causes of ecosystem change [@jones2016].
-As a collection of knowledge on stressor-based indicators, eDrivers should be weaved with other, comparable, collections of knowledge describing valued ecosystem components that can be linked to drivers and allow for a better understanding of cumulative impacts.
+As a collection of knowledge on stressor-based indicators, *eDrivers* should be weaved with other, comparable, collections of knowledge describing valued ecosystem components that can be linked to drivers and allow for a better understanding of cumulative impacts.
 Ultimately, interdisciplinary collections of knowledge could be weaved together through social-ecological meta-networks analyses [@dee2017].
 In turn, these could be used in conceptual frameworks to help to establish causal relationships between drivers and valued ecosystem components such as the DPSIR (Driving forces–Pressure– State–Impact–Response) framework [@kristensen2004; @gari2015].
-Within such frameworks, data-based indicators provided through eDrivers could be categorized as driving forces, pressures or states, depending on the objective and context of a study.
+Within such frameworks, data-based indicators provided through *eDrivers* could be categorized as driving forces, pressures or states, depending on the objective and context of a study.

 Significant effort is still needed to bring our vision to fruition.
 Foremost is to maintain our efforts to foster collaborations, develop platform content and identify key knowledge gaps.
-A fair and efficient organizational structure will be developed in order to manage eDrivers as a community and appropriate funding must be secured to continue building this community and ensure the longterm viability of the initiative, although the partnership with SLGO partly addresses this issue.
+A fair and efficient organizational structure will be developed in order to manage *eDrivers* as a community and appropriate funding must be secured to continue building this community and ensure the longterm viability of the initiative, although the partnership with SLGO partly addresses this issue.
 We also wish to provide users with enhanced capabilities and flexibility in using the interactive tool and R package.
 This could include creating automatic reports and more flexibility for user-defined driver-based indicators.

 Finally, terrestrial and coastal environments must be incorporated, as sources of stress within those habitats extend to the marine environments.
 Moreover, despite coastal areas being recognized as the most exposed to environmental threats, we continue to delineate terrestrial and marine realms, considering coastlines as an impermeable barrier.
 Whereas, there is a sensible rationale for this division, we must strive to eliminate it if we are to appropriately study and predict the impacts of global change [*e.g.*, see @bowler2019].

 Despite the challenges and work ahead, we are hopeful that this initiative will be very successful.
-Ultimately, eDrivers represents a much needed solution to address important issues in data management that could radically shift broad scale research and management practices toward efficient, adaptive and holistic ecosystem-based management in the St. Lawrence and elsewhere in the world.
+Ultimately, *eDrivers* represents a much needed solution to address important issues in data management that could radically shift broad scale research and management practices toward efficient, adaptive and holistic ecosystem-based management in the St. Lawrence and elsewhere in the world.
 All it requires to be successful is for the scientific and political communities to fully commit to open knowledge, adaptive monitoring and, most of all, an integrated vision of ecosystem management.

 # Data availability statement